 Write a goodbye letter to your eating disorder and include all the reasons you want to stop.
 Put it where you will see it every day.

-So, once you have your paper and whatever ways you choose to express yourself, close your eyes and see if you can get an image of what your eating disorder voice looks like.
+Once you have paper and whatever ways you choose to express yourself, close your eyes and see if you can get an image of what your eating disorder voice looks like.
 It’s okay if nothing comes right away but see if an image pops up for you.
 Then, using paper and pen or images you gather, create what came to you on your paper.

-Now take a moment and see if you can get an image of your healthy self and then put that on paper in whatever way feels right to you.
+Now take a moment and see if you can get an image of your healthy self.
+Then put that on paper in whatever way feels right to you.

 See if you can give each part a name and an age.